top of page

 As consumers buy more clothes and rapidly discard them, the environmental impact multiplies.
 Fashion industry practices urgently need reform.

-Shopping More Ethically: Do's and Don'ts
+Shopping More Ethically: The Do's and Don'ts

 • ✅ DO buy fewer, well-made clothes built to last.
 Consider going capsule wardrobe style.